Are You A Candidate For Weight Loss Surgery ? Take 60-Second Assessment

 • Physiological adaptations

 Additionally, some individuals may not achieve the desired weight loss due to various factors, including genetic predisposition or underlying metabolic conditions.
+Effective weight management requires a multidimensional approach, including:

 • Adopting a healthy eating plan